 (Yes, we laser engraved a Taco Bell burrito.
 If Taco Bell wants to sponsor – or even help spread the word – we'll name it after them or a menu item of their choice, and we'll laser-cut a plaque to commemorate.
 Absolutely serious.
 Hit us up, TB!)

 RIP old laser.
 You did an admirable job.

 We miss having a laser cutter and – more importantly – so does the community:

 We hear you!
 Not having a laser sucks, and we want to change that.

-The LS-1416 would be an upgrade from our previous laser in every way, and we want to spring for some of the extra options – beefier 70-watt laser tube, larger 14"x20" cutting area, four-way pass through slots, and a rotary chuck and roller for engraving curved surfaces.
-We need about $6,000 to make this happen.
+The LS-1630 would be an upgrade from our previous laser in every way, with a beefier 105-watt laser tube, massive 16"x30" cutting area, four-way pass through slots, and a rotary chuck and roller for engraving curved surfaces (laser-etched beer glasses, anyone?).

 Having this laser would mean huge things for our community hackerspace.
 The COVID-19 pandemic hit us hard, and we've been completely closed the the public and our general members since March 2020.
 We'd love to have this laser set up sooner so we can get to know it and, once it's safe to re-open, let the community have at it and hit the ground running with all new project-based workshops.

 The total price tag will run about $11,000, but we already have some other money saved up and set aside.
 We're trying to raise $6,000 to carry us across the finish line so we can get this laser for everyone to use!

 Here are some examples of what the BOSS Laser would let us do:

 Create an account or login below to leave your name alongside your comment or reaction